Introduction to the National Repository Platform

 What is a Repository

 A repository is a technical, personal, and process solution for long-term storage and publication of citable digital objects.
-Less formally, repositories can be also characterised as follows:

 - systems for storing data along with rich descriptive metadata,

-- they support FAIR principles,
+- supporting FAIR principles,

 Repository Implementations in the NRP